-Table 22.
+Table 25.
 Results of sustainability questions in the 2019 Staff Survey

-Whilst information on the University's EMS, Environment Policy and reporting Environmental Incidents is all available on the University's Environmental Management webpages, proactive promotion and signposting is required.
+Whilst information on the University's EMS, Environment Policy and reporting Environmental Incidents is all available on the University's Environmental Management webpages, proactive promotion and signposting has clearly been lacking.

 Due to the very low level of awareness of the EMS and Environmental Incident reporting, the Sustainability Lab and CEPT utilised one of the monthly "Putting the World to Rights" sessions (formerly Sustainability Think Tanks) to give an introduction to the EMS.
-Twenty-one people attended, making the session the best attended "Putting the World to Rights" event of 2019/20.
+Twenty-one people attended, primarily staff, making the session the best attended "Putting the World to Rights" event of 2019/20.
+Further online sessions on the EMS and related issues are being planned for the 2020/21 year with intentions to record the sessions and make them available online after the "live" event for those who were unable to attend.

-6.9.4 Y Papur Gwyrdd/The Green Paper
+7.9.4 Y Papur Gwyrdd/The Green Paper